-- Data Units Select one or more data units: - Most Used Frequently-used data units. - Packets The inbound packets/second (+ on Y-axis) and outbound packets/second (- on Y-axis). - Bits The inbound bits/second (+ on Y-axis) and outbound bits/second (- on Y-axis). - Applications Sensors can collect application-specific distribution data for: HTTP, HTTPS, SMTP, POP3, IMAP, SNMP, FTP, SSH, TELNET, SQL, NETBIOS, MS-DS, MS-RDP, DNS, ICMP and OTHERS.
-The graphs are updated when the Sensor configuration has the Top Generator parameter set to "Basic". - Bytes The bytes/second throughput. - Internal or External IPs The number of IP addresses that send or receive traffic.
-The Internal and External IPs are the hosts inside, respectively outside the IP Zone.
+- Data Units Select one or more data units: - Most Used Frequently-used data units. - Packets Inbound packets/second (+ on Y-axis) and outbound packets/second (- on Y-axis). - Bits Inbound bits/second (+ on Y-axis) and outbound bits/second (- on Y-axis). - Applications Sensor can collect application-specific distribution data for: HTTP, HTTPS, SMTP, POP3, IMAP, SNMP, FTP, SSH, TELNET, SQL, NETBIOS, MS-DS, MS-RDP, DNS, ICMP and OTHERS.
+The graphs are updated when the Sensor configuration has the Top Generator parameter set to "Basic". - Bytes Bytes/second throughput. - Internal or External IPs Number of IP addresses that send or receive traffic.
+Internal and External IPs are hosts inside and respectively outside the IP Zone.
 The Top Generator parameter from the Sensor configuration enables or disables monitoring of External IPs.
-A spike in the Internal IPs graph usually means that an IP class scan was performed against your IP block.
+A spike in the Internal IPs graph usually means that an IP class scan was performed against your IP blocks.
 A spike in the External IPs graph usually means that you have received a spoofed attack. - Received Frames For Packet Sensors, it represents the number of packets/s received before IP or MAC validation.
 For Flow Sensors, it represents the number of flows/s received before IP or AS validation. - Dropped Frames For Packet Sensors, it represents the number of packets dropped by the packet capturing engine.
 A high number indicates a sniffing performance problem.
-For Flow Sensors, it represents the number of unaccounted flows.
-A high number indicates the wrong configuration of the Flow Sensor or a network connectivity issue with the flow exporter.
+For Flow Sensors, it

-- Unknown Frames For Packet Sensors, it represents the rate of packets not passing IP validation.
-For Flow Sensors, it represents the rate of invalidated flows. - Unknown Sources The number of source IP addresses that did not pass IP validation. - Unknown Destinations The number of destination IP addresses that did not pass IP validation. - Avg.
-Packet Size The average packet size in bits/packet. - CPU% The percentage of CPU resources used by the Sensor process. - RAM The amount of RAM used by the Sensor process. - Load The load reported by the Linux kernel. - IP Graphs The number of updated IP graphs files. - IP Accounting The number of updated IP accounting records. - HW Graphs The number of updated traffic profiling files. - IP Graphs Time The number of seconds needed to update the IP graphs files. - HW Graphs Time The number of seconds needed to update the traffic profiling files. - Processing Time The number of seconds needed to perform traffic analysis functions. - IP Structures The number of internal IP structures. - IP Structure RAM The number of RAM bytes used by each IP structure. - Graphs Size Select a predefined dimension or enter a custom one in the "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels. - Graphs Title Graphs can have an automatically-generated title for the "Auto" option, no title for the "None" option, or you can enter your own text to be rendered as a title. - Graph Legend Select the level of detail for the graph legend - Consolidation If you are interested in spikes, select the MAXIMUM aggregation type.
+- represents the number of unaccounted flows.
+A high number indicates a wrong configuration of the Flow Sensor or a network connectivity issue with the flow exporter. - Unknown Frames For Packet Sensors, it represents the rate of packets not passing IP validation.
+For Flow Sensors, it represents the rate of invalidated flows. - Unknown Sources Number of source IP addresses that did not pass IP validation. - Unknown Destinations Number of destination IP addresses that did not pass IP validation. - Avg.
+Packet Size Average packet size in bits/packet. - CPU% Percentage of CPU resources used by the Sensor process. - RAM Amount of RAM used by the Sensor process. - Load Load reported by the Linux kernel. - IP Graphs Number of updated IP graphs files. - IP Accounting Number of updated IP accounting records. - HW Graphs Number of updated traffic profiling files. - o IP Graphs Time Number of seconds needed to update the IP graphs files. - HW Graphs Time Number of seconds needed to update the traffic profiling files. - Processing Time Number of seconds needed to perform traffic analysis functions. - IP Structures Number of internal IP structures. - IP Structure RAM Number of RAM bytes used by each IP structure. - Graphs Size Select a predefined dimension or enter a custom one in the "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels. - Graphs Title Graphs can have an automatically-generated title for the "Auto" option, no title for the "None" option, or you can enter your own text to be rendered as a title. - Graph Legend Select the level of detail for the graph legend. - Consolidation If you are interested in spikes, select the MAXIMUM aggregation type.
 If you are interested in average values, select the AVERAGE aggregation type.
 If you are interested in low values, select the MINIMUM aggregation type.